EnfoMax: Domain Entropy and Mutual Information Maximization for Domain Generalized Face Anti-spoofing: Proposed Method

+\textbf{Contrastive Module.} We use the contrastive module to maximize the lower bound of $ I(T;Y_{live}|Z)$.
+Unlike other contrastive learning methods that use different augmented to construct positive samples, our contrastive module aims to maximize the lower bound of $ I(T;Y_{live}|Z)$.
+This means that we need to choose live samples based on the label.
+Therefore, we use a supervised contrastive module in our framework.
+Specially,

-In the above Equation (\ref{eq:conloss}), $N$ is the mini-batch size; $y_{i}$ and $y_{j}$ mean the label of sample $i$ and sample $j$; $\tau$ is the temperature parameter; $\mathds{1}_{y_{i} \neq y_{j}}$ is the indicator function of whether sample $i$ and sample $j$ have the same label; $s_{i j}$ is the cosine similarity between sample $i$ and sample $j$; $\lambda_{l}$ are the weighting factors.
-Every sample in a mini-batch is used as an anchor once.
+In the above Equation (\ref{eq:conloss}), $N$ is the mini-batch size; $y_{i}$ and $y_{j}$ mean the label of sample $i$ and sample $j$; $\tau$ is the temperature parameter; $\mathds{1}_{y_{i} \neq y_{j}}$ is the indicator function of whether sample $i$ and sample $j$ have the same label; $s_{i j}$ is the cosine similarity between sample $i$ and sample $j$.
+Every live sample from different source domain in a mini-batch is used as an anchor once.

-It is worth noting that we should add our supervised contrastive module after the mutual information between $T_{agg}$ and $G_{\theta}(T_{v})$ tends to converge.
-Only in this case can we consider that the features of the original image are well extracted.
-If we add modules too early, the features used to contrast are meaningless, and we will illustrate this phenomenon in the next section.
+\textbf{Domain Classification Module.} We propose this module to maximize the average live sample domain entropy.
+By the definition of entropy~\cite{DBLP:books/daglib/0016881}, maximizing the average live sample domain entropy equals minimizing its KL divergence with the uniform distribution.
+Therefore, we design a domain classifier after the encoder to classify the domain to which live samples belong.
+This can be achieved by minimizing the KL divergence between the output of the domain classifier and the uniformly distributed. i.e.

+$P_{d}$ is the output of the domain classifier, and $U_{d}(s)$ is the uniform distribution of the domain label in the source domain.